DestroyerMob/Auric/README.md

 ## Configuration

 The server config controls imbuing strength and XP cost, Dragon's Breath imbuing level caps, disallowed effects, mixed-effect candle stacking, and Forgotten Blade Shrine generation.

+## Minecraft Beyond Integration

+Minecraft Beyond uses Auric as its broad magic-and-utility layer and supplies Jade for readable potion-cauldron state.
+The pack also provides external ruby and sapphire materials used by other local projects; Auric's own systems remain deliberately data-driven and do not hard-depend on those projects.

 ## Building